beetbox/beets/docs/dev/api.rst

 database has either zero or one associated albums (accessible via ``item.album_id``).
 An item that has no associated album is called a singleton.
+Changing fields on an album (e.g. ``album.year = 2012``) updates the album
+itself and also changes the same field in all associated items.

 An :class:`Album` object keeps track of album-level metadata, which is (mostly) a subset of the track-level metadata.
 The album-level metadata fields are